JogAmp/jogamp-scripting/README.txt

      is the name that the scripts use to refer to the remote repository), and state that it wants username 'jogamp' and password '********'.

-  6. Now we can deploy a project:
+  6. Now we can deploy an individual project to the staging repository:

+      $ ./make-deploy-one.sh gluegen-rt-main 2.0-rc11

+     Or deploy all of the projects defined in make-projects.txt:

-      $ ./make-deploy.sh gluegen-rt-main 2.0-rc10
+      $ ./make-deploy.sh 2.0-rc11

      The scripts will upload all necessary jars, poms, signatures, etc.